-A surgical-first strategy appears to be superior to endovascular treatment for critical limb ischaemia revascularisation, exhibiting improved wound healing rate and overall healing time, according to data presented by Jin Okazaki (Kitakyushu, Japan) at the Vascular Annual Meeting (VAM; 30 May–3 June, San Diego, USA).
+A surgical-first strategy appears to be superior to endovascular treatment for critical limb ischaemia (CLI) revascularisation, exhibiting improved wound healing rate and overall healing time, according to data presented by Jin Okazaki (Kitakyushu, Japan) at the Vascular Annual Meeting (VAM; 30 May–3 June, San Diego, USA).

-“The ideal goal of revascularisation for critical limb ischaemia patients with ischaemic wounds are the achievement of wound healing and the maintenance of a wound-free state,” Okazaki told the VAM audience.
+“The ideal goal of revascularisation for CLI patients with ischaemic wounds are the achievement of wound healing and the maintenance of a wound-free state,” Okazaki told the VAM audience.
 “However, the wound healing process and long-term outcome of ischaemic limbs has not been well studied.
 The question of what kinds of patients, limbs and wounds have a risk of delayed wound healing still needs to be answered.
 In addition, there is another question of how a wound-free state can be maintained after healing.”

 Okazaki and colleagues designed a retrospective, single-centre study (2009 to 2013) to investigate the risk factors working against wound healing and maintenance of wound-free state, as well as to compare the effectiveness of surgical and endovascular approaches to revascularisation.
 Patients had peripheral artery disease with ischaemic tissue loss and underwent either surgical or endovascular revascularisation for infrainguinal vessels.
 The patients treated were followed out to three years.

 In total, 394 limbs were treated with an average patient age of 72.6 years, 65% of whom were male.
 Diabetes was present in 69% of all limbs treated.
 Patient demographics were well-matched across the endovascular and surgical groups, although the proportion of non-ambulatory patients was higher in the endovascular group (51% vs. 21%, p<0.0001) as was the rate of heel wound (15% vs. 8%, p=0.03).